 Inclusion services: people of all abilities participate in our programs

-Award-winning early childhood educator: 450 children attend our NAEYC-accredited early learning centers in five locations
+Award-winning early childhood educator: 450 children attend our NAEYC-accredited early learning centers in four locations

 Jewish camping leader: 3,000 campers attend our day and overnight camps including specialty arts, sports and science camps

 PJ Library: 3,000 families receive a free monthly subscription to Jewish-themed books and music